Centers, Institutes and Chairs

 Head: Prof. Evgeny Lyandres

-The Hogeg Blockchain Research Institute (THBRI) is a leading academic research institute on Blockchain technology.
-THBRI focused is on applied blockchain technologies.
+The Blockchain Research Institute (TBRI) is a leading academic research institute on Blockchain technology.
+TBRI focused is on applied blockchain technologies.
 The research center brings together Business, engineering, law and economics faculty, as well as post-docs, graduate and undergraduate students and industry experts, to work on Blockchain technology challenges.
 Beyond its academic research mission, the center run education program, including on-campus courses, workshops/hackathons, conferences/seminars for the general blockchain community.
-THBRI cooperate worldwide with universities on blockchain research and also with the industry on advanced blockchain challenges and projects.
+TBRI cooperate worldwide with universities on blockchain research and also with the industry on advanced blockchain challenges and projects.

 Joseph Kasierer Institute for Research in Accounting